FlowFuse/website/src/blog/2022/07/flowforge-07-released.md

 authors: ["sam-machin"]
 video: v=rl_Ln2_uEtg
 ---
-Rollback projects to a previous snapshot, Improvements in using Devices and more.
+Rollback projects to a previous snapshot, improvements in using Devices, and more.

 <!--more-->